Why am I experiencing hair loss?

 As men progress through their twenties, given that there is no balding, the hairline assumes the “mature” look, with slight frontal-temporal recessions, which impart a concave appearance to the hair line on each side, with a lower peak in the middle.
 This is analogous to the number “II” Classification on the Norwood hair loss chart (right).

 This “mature” hairline is not considered balding; the Norwood III is considered the first evidence of balding in androgenetic alopecia (male pattern baldness).
-In studying the Norwood charts, we see that usually the most advanced balding is known as a class VII, and that there are also Type “A” variants in which the forelock in the middle tends to recede along with the fronto-temporal areas, and in which there is be less overt crown loss than in the regular III, IV, and V patterns.
+In studying the Norwood charts, we see that usually the most advanced balding is known as a class VII.
+There are also Type “A” variants in which the forelock in the middle tends to recede along with the frontotemporal areas.
+Thus, there will be less overt crown loss than in the regular III, IV, and V patterns.

 Can improper care of my hair cause hair loss?